DickerDackel/pyfunctype_mre/README.md

+# Update

+Solution was given on pydis.

+`PyCFunction_New` with the record that was used to add the function to the module.

+Here's the initial question:

 # How do I get a PyFunction object from a C-function?

 I have created a module with a bunch of functions, and also want to provide a